marcionitao/asksql/README.md

 # AskSQL

-AskSQL is a simple APP for ask SQL queries.
+AskSQL is an AI application that answers questions about SQL queries.

 ## Technologies